eatcala/mobile-case-study/README.md

 ## Case study

 You will have to add the slot part of the Checkout page.
-Those slots are available pickup for our customer, they have to chose it during the checkout.
+You can find the design in our Figma account [Figma](https://www.figma.com/file/F5JIBuGkuNkBvrvYdU8cmC/Software-case-study?node-id=0%3A1)

+The goal of the sudy case is to:
+- Create a component to display a sticky modal using **react-native-modal**
+- Fetch the availables slots for pickup using **apollo** and **graphQL** tags
+- Fulfill a new slots object parsing the query result to be able to use it in list
+- Reproduce the design found in Figma using **styled-component**
-You will have to reproduce the design from figma and store the selected slot to be able to use it in checkout submit
+- Store the selected slot to be able to use it in checkout submit

+Feel free to

 ## Start project